kabirkedia/airlab/README.md

 ## Configuration

+*Before configuring please setup the workspace using airlab setup.
+Details are in usgae below*

 To use `airlab`, you need to set up configuration files for the robots you want to manage:

 1. **robot.conf**: Contains SSH addresses for each robot.
 It should be located at `$AIRLAB_PATH/robot/robot.conf`.
 The format is: